QSQX-HAN/libsigpore/README.md

 Description
 ===========

-sm-PORE-cupine ingests Oxford Nanopore's Direct RNA sequencing data to automatically detect synthetic chemical probes used to identify RNA nucleotides that are not paired in a secondary structure fashion.
+Sigpore ingests Oxford Nanopore's Direct RNA sequencing data to automatically detect synthetic chemical probes used to identify RNA nucleotides that are not paired in a secondary structure fashion.
 These unstructured bases are biochemically reactive to NAIN3, a SHAPE-derivative that is routinely used in the lab for structure probing.
-This library supports the downstream analysis of sm-PORE-cupine's processed results seen in notebooks.
+This library supports the downstream analysis of Sigpore's processed results seen in notebooks.

 Software Pre-requisites
 ------------------------